-Weighted Average 2016
+Weighted Average 2017 2016

-Expected dividend yield 0.0%
+Expected dividend yield 0.0% 0.0%

-Risk-free interest rate 0.80%
+Risk-free interest rate 1.40% 0.80%

-Expected term 2.62 years
+Expected term 2.89 years 2.62 years

-Expected volatility 29.3%
+Expected volatility 32.7% 29.3%

-Illiquidity discount 16.1%
+Illiquidity discount 14.0% 16.1%

-A summary of the Company's 2016 LTIP PSU awards as of December 31, 2016, and changes during the year ended is as follows:
+A summary of the Company's 2017 and 2016 LTIP PSU awards as of December 30, 2017, and changes during the year ended is as follows:

+LTIP PSU Shares Weighted Average Grant Date Fair Value

+LTIP PSU awards outstanding January 2, 2016 \$ -

+Granted 664,120 7.17

+Vested

+Forfeited

-LTIP PSU Shares Weighted Average Grant Date Fair Value LTIP PSU awards outstanding January 2, 2016 \$ - Granted 664,120 7.17 Vested Forfeited LTIP PSU awards outstanding December 31, 2016 664,120 \$ 7.17
+LTIP PSU awards outstanding December 31, 2016 664,120 \$ 7.17

+Granted 559,388 11.14

+Vested

+Forfeited (82,492) 9.99

+LTIP PSU awards outstanding December 30, 2017 1,141,016 \$ 8.91

 Nonemployee Director Restricted Stock and Restricted Stock Unit Awards.
-On February 24, 2011, the Company's Board of Directors approved an Amended and Restated Non-Employee Director Restricted Stock Award Plan (the "Director Restricted Stock Plan") pursuant to and in accordance with the 2004 Omnibus Plan in order to attract and retain highly qualified persons to serve as non-employee directors and to more closely align such directors' interests with the interests of the stockholders of the Company by providing a portion of their compensation in the form of Company common stock.
+On February 24, 2011, the Company's Board of Directors approved an Amended and Restated Non-Employee Director Restricted Stock Award Plan (the "Director Restricted Stock Plan") pursuant to and in accordance with the Company's 2004 Omnibus Incentive Plan (the "2004 Omnibus Plan") in order to attract and retain highly qualified persons to serve as non-employee directors and to more closely align such directors' interests with the interests of the stockholders of the Company by providing a portion of their compensation in the form of Company common stock.
 Under the Director Restricted Stock Plan, \$60,000 in restricted Company common stock was awarded to each non-employee director on the fourth business day after the Company released its earnings for its prior completed fiscal year (the "Date of Award").
 The amount of restricted stock to be issued was calculated using the closing price of the Company's common stock on the third business day after the Company released its earnings.
 The restricted stock was subject to a right of repurchase at \$0.01 per share upon termination of the holder as a member of the Company's board of directors for cause and was not transferable.
 These restrictions lapse with respect to 100% of the restricted stock upon the earliest to occur of (i) 10 years after the date of award, (ii) a Change of Control (as defined in the 2004 Omnibus Plan), and (iii) termination of the non-employee director's service with the Company, other than for "cause" (as defined in the Director Restricted Stock Plan).